Cray-HPE/docs-csm/install/redeploy_pit_node.md

     pit# exit
     ```

-1. Optionally, setup conman or serial console if not already on one from any laptop or other system with network connectivity to the cluster.
+1. Optionally, setup conman or serial console, if not already on, from any laptop or other system with network connectivity to the cluster.

     ```bash
     external# script -a boot.livecd.$(date +%Y-%m-%d).txt
     external# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '